DeepLearnI/atlas-ce-docs/docs/api_docs/sources/sdk-reference/SDK.md

 ## Log parameter

 Logs an individual input parameter when it is called.
 While the job is running, the logged parameter is accessible programmatically or through the GUI as long as the job has reached this function call.
-Multiple calls with the same key during the same job will overwrite the existing parameter.

 **Python**